blolol/minecraft-mod-packs/packs/terraperkacraft/README.md

 5. Right-click the instance, select Edit > Settings > Java, and ensure the selected version of Java points to an installation of Java 17.
 6. Once you're in-game, connect to `tpc.mc.blolol.com`.

+### Tips and tricks

+* You can make the red Mojang loading screen a less eye-searing black and white.
+Go to Main Menu > Options > Accessibility Settings, and enable Monochrome Logo.
+* You can switch to borderless window mode in Main Menu > Options > Video Settings > General, and cycle Fullscreen Mode until it says "Borderless".
+* To customize [What the Hell is That](https://modrinth.com/mod/wthit)'s HUD, go to Main Menu > Mods > WTHIT > Config.
+* You can filter [Just Enough Items](https://modrinth.com/mod/jei)' item list by mod name.
+Open your inventory screen, press <kbd>^F</kbd> (or <kbd>⌘F</kbd> on a Mac) to focus the search input, and enter `@terra`, or any other fragment of a mod name prefixed with `@`, to filter the list of blocks and items to ones added by that mod.
+More advanced features are documented on [the mod's Modrinth page](https://modrinth.com/mod/jei).

 ## Mods

 * [TerraFirmaCraft](https://modrinth.com/mod/terrafirmacraft) ([field guide](https://terrafirmacraft.github.io/Field-Guide/en_us/))